 The American Optometric Association has important information on sunglass function that can make sunglass shopping easier.
 Keep in mind that sunglass function and fashion are not incompatible.

-WHY PEOPLE NEED SUNGLASSES
+WHY PEOPLE NEED SUNGLASSESPeople need sunglasses for:

 - UV Protection.
 The sun's UV radiation can cause cataracts; benign growths on the eye's surface; cancer of the eyelids and skin around the eyes; and photokeratitis, sometimes called snow blindness, which is a temporary but painful sunburn of the eye's surface.
 Wide-brimmed hats and caps can block about 50 percent of UV radiation from the eyes but optometrists say that is not enough protection.